In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.

 (Format text easily with the new text widget)

-A text widget can be used to add events, maps and directions, special promotions and more to your site … just by typing in text or inserting HTML into the content area.
+A text widget can be used to add events, maps and directions, tips and more to your site … just type in text or paste HTML into the widget content area.
 You can also give the widget a title.
 Remember to save your settings …

-First, create or source a “help button” graphic image that you will want your visitors to click on …
+First, you will need to create or source a graphic image that you can use on your own site …

-We’ll set up a clickable Help button to display at the top of the sidebar like in the example shown below …
+We’ll set up a clickable button to display at the top of the sidebar navigation section like in the example shown below …

 Step 1 – Upload your image.